Night1099/Nvidia-Remix-Texture-USDA-Batch-Ingestion/README.md

 3. Run Program
 4. Run game

+TO DO:

+Add Roughness and mettalic map support
+Give user choice of what maps to batch ingest ie only diffuse

+DISCLAIMER:
 Please backup your files often / before trying this for first time.
 I havent had a problem but i dont want to mess up your project.